DevExpress/devextreme-documentation/concepts/05 Widgets/Bullet/10 Visual Elements/10 Bullet Bar.md

 To distinguish positive and negative values visually, the **Bullet** UI component features a [zero level line](/concepts/05%20Widgets/Bullet/10%20Visual%20Elements/30%20Zero%20Level%20Line.md '/Documentation/Guide/Widgets/Bullet/Visual_Elements/#Zero_Level_Line').
 Positive values are drawn to the right from this line; negative ones - to the left.

-You can change the bar color using the [color](/api-reference/20%20Data%20Visualization%20Widgets/dxBullet/1%20Configuration/color.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxBullet/Configuration/#color') option.
+You can change the bar color using the [color](/api-reference/20%20Data%20Visualization%20Widgets/dxBullet/1%20Configuration/color.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxBullet/Configuration/#color') property.